 You’re never going to be as good as this person.
 You know, the whole comparison is the thief of joy.
 So now, fast forward to me being in a much healthier Place when those negative voices creep in, and sometimes they still do, I’m much better at recognizing how to shut it down how to mute it, how to keep it in the background, you know, when, even when one of my biggest goals in life was to, to exhibit in an art show, which I did a few weeks ago.

 You know, the day off I was driving there with all the crap in my car getting ready to set up and I’m thinking, I don’t deserve to be there.
 And then I said to myself, Yes, you do.
 They invited you.
 They, you know, you can do this.
 And so I think, I think we all just need to get a little bit better at shutting that voice down and creating the more positive tapes to run in our mind.

 So getting rid of any of those negative messages that we’ve absorbed, whether it’s from childhood or, you know, early adulthood, whatever the case may be.
 I mean, I even heard an interview with Adele who was worried that her new album would flop because she wasn’t good enough everyone, no matter how talented you think they are, and how amazing and professional and successful I think we all struggle with this.

-So it’s about consciously choosing to play the negative tape or I’m sorry, the positive tape in your in your mind and allow the good messages in and to believe them to that’s the trick, right?
-You have to actually believe it to even get there.
+So it’s about consciously choosing to play the negative tape or I’m sorry, the positive tape in your mind and allow the good messages in and to believe them to that’s the trick, right?
+You have to actually believe it too even get there.